awsdocs/amazon-connect-admin-guide/doc_source/add-apple-business-chat-features.md

 + `biz-intent-id`: Use to specify the intention, or purpose, of the chat\.
 + `biz-group-id`: Use to indicate the group, department, or individuals best qualified to handle the customer's specific question or problem\.
 + `body`: Use to prepopulate the message so the customer only presses **Send** to start the conversation\.

-For more information, see [About Intent, Group, and Body Values](https://developer.apple.com/documentation/businesschat/bcchataction/about_intent_group_and_body_values) on the Apple Documentation website\.

 Following is an example of what the URL might look like for a customer with a credit card question question for the billing department:
 + https://bcrw\.apple\.com/urn:biz:22222222\-dddd\-4444\-bbbb\-777777777777?biz\-intent\-id=account\_question&biz\-group\-id=billing\_department&body=Order%20additional%20credit%20card\.